Commercial content | New Customers Only | 18+

 Cheltenham is one of the most popular circuits for horse jump racing, if not the most popular one.
 Therefore, it does not come as a surprise that many horses fall or unseat their jockeys every year.

 Therefore, when it comes to Cheltenham Festival, it is very important to find a reliable bookmaker.
 You need someone that will provide Faller Insurance and help you recover your money in case your horse falls.

 Losing money on a fallen horse or an unseated jockey is the most frustrating way to do it.
 So, check out our recommendations above to avoid disappointment.

 The average number of falls per race between 2007 and 2016 at the Cheltenham was 3.4%.
-Thus, betting on a horse that falls is not that uncommon at all.
 For example, in 2008, every jockey fell or was unseated at least once.
 However, we would still recommend that you consider each race on its own, instead of looking at the entire festival as a whole.